rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **Number Context**: Converts a `value` to a `number`.

-The unary `+` or the `-` operator implies a Number Context, hence the string is coerced to a number.
+The unary `+` or the `-` operator implies a Number Context, hence the value is coerced to a number.

 ```javascript
 const number1 = +"42"               // 42